damian2551/Data-Science-and-Analysis_Customer-Engagement/README.md

 ### Comparison of Average Rating

 Average will be used as it is more representative for comparison.
-Top 10 States by average rating of PGA will be used as reference:
+Top 10 States by average rating of PGA will be used as reference for comparison:

 ```{r}
 top10_average <- top10 %>% inner_join(StatesSummary, by ="state")